-We like to whip up a little sausage gravy for brunch when we’ve got house guests or the entire family is in for the holidays.
-It’s just the kind of luxe and comforting food folks crave on a wintry vacation morning.
+We like to whip up a little sausage gravy for a socially distant brunch with a couple friends, or over long holiday weekends with the family.
+It’s just the kind of luxe and comforting food folks crave on a wintry morning.

 You could pour sausage gravy on almost any savory breakfast food, and it will taste better, from a smothered egg sandwich to a breakfast enchilada (think hashbrowns, scrambled eggs, and mushrooms).
 But its most perfect pairing, in our humble opinion, is a cheddar and jalapeño biscuit.
 The flaky biscuit and meaty gravy are texturally magic together — the gravy is thick enough to sit on the biscuit without making it soggy.
 Serve your biscuits and gravy with a simple scramble of eggs and green onion and a great big pot of coffee, and then wait for the sighs of contentment.

 Set a medium skillet over medium heat and brown the sausage.